 As a municipal shelter volunteer, she wore many hats.
 She was a dog kennel volunteer, dog and cat foster, a new volunteer mentor, and was the first person to write bios for as many dogs on the adoption floor as possible.
 Before she wrote the bios, very few dogs had any information on the shelter website or on their kennel cards.
 Now, bios are a standard part of the shelter marketing strategy for both dogs and cats.
 She also took advantage of the many classes offered by the shelter to learn about training, behavior, safe handling, matching dogs with adopters, and participated in Aimee Sadler's Playing for Life training.

 From there, Kristie went on to found her own small non-profit, Admiral's Advocacy.
-Her mission is to provide enrichment to shelter pets, support to shelter operations, and offer guidance to pet parents when they face obstacles that threaten their family dynamic and their pet's place in it.
+Her mission is to offer guidance to pet parents when they face obstacles that threaten their family dynamic and their pet's place in it.

 You can contact Kristie by emailing firstname.lastname@example.org.

 The Friends of Loudoun County Animal Services is a nonprofit, independent animal welfare organization dedicated to raising funds for, and providing support to, the animals and programs of Loudoun County Animal Services (LCAS).

 Raise awareness of LCAS’ life saving programs and community services

 Strengthen the connection between the community and LCAS in order to benefit pets and people in need